Skip to main content.

 Find out more information on Wellington history with our fact sheets or view the entire exhibition archive.
 READ MORE

-Octant (part of the Museums Wellington Collection)
+Carved Wooden Head (part of the Museums Wellington Collections)